Krokodyl/dokapon-english/README.md

 How many floors has the dungeon Rabble Tower? | 3 Which small monster has the highest level? | Tiamat
 In order to become the Devil, you must give away all your gold, items, magic and what? | Towns

+### Hidden message
+In the middle of the South Atlantic ocean, there's a tree on an island.
+Examine it for the credit roll of the dev team.